 Elizabeth Handsley joined Flinders in 1996, and has taught also at law schools in Sydney and Perth.
-She teaches constitutional law and media law, and researches on children's media law.
-Since 2010 Elizabeth has been the Co-convenor, with Dr Michael Rich of the Children's Hospital, Boston, of the Harvard-Australia Symposium on Media Use and Children's Well-Being.
-The proceedings of the symposium are being published by Federation Press in 2014.
+She teaches constitutional law and media law, and researches mainly on children's media law.
+In that work Elizabeth aims to challenge media law by exposing it to multidisciplinary and cross-doctrinal comparisons, for example with human rights and consumer protection paradigms.

 Bachelor of Arts, Bachelor of Laws (UNSW)